aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/README.md

 *5. You can watch as CloudFormation builds out your pipeline environment.
 A CloudFormation deployment is called a *stack*.
 The parent stack creates several child stacks depending on the parameters you provided.
 When all the stacks have reached the green CREATE_COMPLETE status, then the pipeline architecture has been deployed.*

 ##### Post-Deployment Tasks to Begin Testing
 1. [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html) containing a username and password to be used for testing OHSDI-on-AWS or REDCap.
-If you are testing REDCap, make the username value ‘redcap_admin’.
+The secret name and keys will be used to modify the code later on.
 ![alt-text](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/master/images/secret-creation.png)

 2. [Subscribe to the SNS topic](https://docs.amazonaws.cn/en_us/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) that was automatically created during deployment.